We are proud to be part of the Auckland District Health Board’s Peer Sexuality Support Programme.

 It’s OK not to be perfect

 No person struggling should have to endure judgement or discrimination

 With the right support you can get through anything

 The three dots are a symbolic reminder that there is an ongoing story, and if today is not feeling that great, Live for Tomorrow…

 The group is run in Student Services and coordinated by Counsellor, Rose Jenkin.

 SKITTLES: our Diversity Group

-Skittles is our school’s Diversity group, co-facilitated by a group of trained student leaders.
+Skittles is our school’s Diversity group, co-facilitated by a group of trained student leaders and staff.